monarch-initiative/SvAnna/docs/fantom5.rst

 In detail, specificity(X) = 1 – (entropy(X) / log2(N) ), where X is a vector of
 sample-average expression values for an enhancer over all facets (cell types and organs/tissues were analyzed separately) and N its cardinality (|X|, the number of facets).

+Processing
+^^^^^^^^^^

+The code currently filters our FANTOM5 enhancers whose overall count per million level is below a given percentile threshold (by default: 20th percentile) and who tissue specificity (tau) is a below a percentile threshold (by default: 20th p ercentile).